 Skip the tube sock weights.
 To increase the intensity of your aerobic workout, run at a faster pace, add a little stair climbing or jog a few minutes longer.
 If you're determined to add some weight, save up for a weighted vest.
 They're designed to strap securely to your body and prevent chaffing while allowing your arms and legs to move freely.

-In fact, you can purchase a brand new professionally built pullup bar for less than $40 and the same bars sell for under $20 used.
+You can purchase a brand new professionally built pull-up bar for less than $40 and the same bars sell for under $20 used.
 Look for companies like Altus, Creative Fitness, Everlast, Iron Gym and Valeo.
-They all make adjustable pullup bars that can be used in doorways without drilling, screwing or nailing anything.
+They all make adjustable pull-up bars that can be used in doorways without drilling, screwing or nailing anything.